About Us

 WE ARE ON A MISSION TO:

-- Promotes skill building and maximum independence
+- Promoting skill building and maximum independence

-- Promotes maximum personal choice and control
+- Promoting maximum personal choice and control

-- Promotes inclusion
+- Promoting inclusion

 - Get to know well the people it serves, their needs, aspirations, skills and limitations.